- Professor Jamie Cross

 Work, Labour and Global Supply Chains: My doctoral and post-doctoral research projects focused on the lived experience of industrial work and labour at sites of global manufacturing in contemporary India.
 I have written about the impact of liberalising economic reforms on industrial workers; on the aspirations for social mobility that manufacture consent to industrial work discipline; on occupational health and safety and on relationships between technology and gender in India's global workplaces.
 Elements of this work form the basis of my book Dream Zones: Anticipating Capitalism and Development in India published in 2014 by Pluto Press.
 I am currently working to extend this ongoing concern as part of the EU funded project (207-2020) Make IT Fair, which tracks issues of social and evironmental justice in the supply chains for micro-electronic goods.

 Along with a commitment to field based, ethnographic research my work is built upon an on-going engagement with the issues I write about.
 I have been an occasional contributor to the LSE Review of Books and have written for The Guardian.

-I am a co-founder of Urjaa Samadhan, a non-profit social enterprise that works to catalyse solar repair services in rural India.
-I also run the Off Grid Solar Scorecard, an initiative intended to draw attention to questions of material politics and sustainable design in the global solar industry.
+I manage Solar What?! (a project to design and build fully repairable, open source solar powered lighting and charging devices).
+I run the Off Grid Solar Scorecard, an initiative intended to draw attention to questions of material politics and sustainable design in the global solar industry.
 I have previously acted as a Technical Advisor to the Silicon Valley Toxics Coalition, a non-profit research and advocacy group that promotes social and environmental justice athe global solar industry.

 If you are interested in being supervised by Jamie Cross, please see the links below for more information: